-In the operation of daily websites, we often encounter such needs: some content is intended for everyone to see, while some is only open to specific members, or different information is displayed to users of different levels.AnQiCMS provides powerful user group permission management features, allowing us to flexibly control the visibility of website content and achieve 'thousand faces for a thousand people' in content.
+In the operation of daily websites, we often encounter such needs: some content is intended to be seen by everyone, while some is only open to specific members or displays different information for users of different levels.AnQiCMS provides powerful user group permission management functions, allowing us to flexibly control the visibility of website content and achieve the 'thousand faces of content'.

 Why is it necessary to display or hide content based on user groups?

-Imagine that you are running a website offering a variety of services, including free basic articles, paid in-depth reports, and exclusive tutorials available only to premium members.If there is no user group permission feature, these contents cannot effectively differentiate the audience, either all being publicly available will devalue the paid content, or all being hidden will result in the loss of potential users.The user group management and VIP system of Anqi CMS is designed to address this pain point, helping us to realize content monetization, enhance user stickiness, and provide a personalized browsing experience.
+Imagine that you are running a website offering a variety of services, including free basic articles, paid in-depth reports, and exclusive tutorials available only to premium members.If there is no user group permission function, these contents cannot effectively differentiate the audience, either all public will devalue the paid content, or all hidden will lose potential users.The user group management and VIP system of AnQi CMS is designed to solve this pain point, help us realize content monetization, enhance user stickiness, and provide a personalized browsing experience.

 How does AnQi CMS identify user and content permissions?

-The AnQi CMS cleverly constructs a content permission system through the core concepts of 'user group levels' and 'content reading levels'.
+AnQi CMS cleverly constructs a content permission system through the two core concepts of "user group level" and "content reading level".

-2. Content Reading Level (ReadLevel)When we publish or edit articles, products, and other content, the security CMS allows us to set a 'reading level' for this content.This level determines which user groups have permission to view this content.If an article's reading level is set to 5, only users with a level of 5 or higher can read it in full.
+2. Content Reading Level (ReadLevel)When we publish or edit articles, products and other content, Anqie CMS allows us to set a 'reading level' for these contents.This level determines which user groups have permission to view this content.If an article's reading level is set to 5, only users with a level of 5 or higher can read it completely.

-In this way, the system automatically compares the user's level with the content reading level when the user accesses the content, thereby deciding whether to display the full content or prompt the user that they do not have sufficient permissions.
+In this way, the system automatically compares the user's level and the content's reading level when the user accesses the content, thereby deciding whether to display the full content or prompt the user that they do not have sufficient permissions.

 Set content reading permissions in the background

-Setting content reading permissions in the backend management interface of AnQi CMS is a relatively intuitive process.
+Setting content reading permissions in the Anqi CMS backend management interface is a relatively intuitive process

-Implement the display and hiding of content in the front-end template
+Implement the display and hide of content in the front-end template

-The frontend template is where users ultimately see the website content and is also the key to dynamically displaying content based on user group permissions.
-The template tag system of Anqi CMS, especiallyuserDetail/userGroupDetailandarchiveDetailThese tags make this process very flexible.
+The front-end template is where users finally see the website content, and it is also the key to dynamically displaying content based on user group permissions.
+The template tag system of Anqi CMS, especiallyuserDetail/userGroupDetailandarchiveDetailThese labels make this process very flexible.

-Usually, we take the following steps to judge and display content:
+Generally, we will take the following steps to judge and display content:

 A rough logic might look like this: